 The Disappearance of Lower End Hotels, Motels, and Tenements

-Of course, it is true that tenants at times were abused in these types of housing situations by landlord, but not always.
-In those situations in which these lower end properties were maintained at least to a minimum degree, these options were better than life on the streets.
+Of course, it is true that tenants at times were abused in these types of housing situations by a landlord, but not always.
+In those situations in which these lower-end properties were maintained at least to a minimum degree, these options were better than life on the streets.

 Across California, these types of housing options have been torn to the ground.
 Time and again, they’ve been replaced by high-dollar condos and other types of developments.
 In much of California, the destruction of these properties has been a major part of regentrification across the state.

 The affordable housing stock more generally is minimal to non-existent in many parts of the state.
 This category of housing for the purposes of this article is above that of bottom end tenements and motels.
 It is residential stock, including new construction, that is affordable to working families and others with more limited income.

 As the affordable housing stock has diminished across the state, an ever-increasing number of people have been driven to the streets, including to homeless encampments.
 There is no relief in sight when it comes to the availability of affordable housing in major California cities.

 Particularly in the past year, in many locations around the state, there has been a drop in the amount of money available to a good number of people for housing and other types of assistance.
 The decrease in public assistance is also contributing to the California homeless explosion.

 There is a good amount of uncertainty as to what is going to happen in regard to public assistance for housing and other purposes in the immediate future.
 The general consensus is that public assistance funds will continue to tighten and even decreasing going forward.